Señal en directo: rueda de prensa de Fernando Simón tras la reunión del Comité de Gestión Técnica del coronavirus

-Fernando Simón, director del Centro de Coordinación de Alertas y Emergencias Sanitarias del Ministerio de Sanidad, comparece este lunes tras una nueva reunión del Comité de Gestión Técnica del coronavirus para explicar la evolución de la pandemia, un día después de la manifestación antimascarillas en el centro de Madrid.
+Fernando Simón, director del Centro de Coordinación de Alertas y Emergencias Sanitarias del Ministerio de Sanidad, comparece este juevestras una nueva reunión del Comité de Gestión Técnica del coronavirus para explicar la evolución de la pandemia.

 Comentarios Solo las personas que pertenecen a la República de Público pueden escribir comentarios y debatir nuestras noticias.
 Nuestro objetivo es crear un debate enriquecedor y libre de trolls. Únete aquí para expresar tu opinión en un medio que le da valor a sus lectores y al intercambio de ideas con el respeto como principio fundamental.
 Si ya formas parte, solo tienes que iniciar sesión.